 Some federal grants will ask you for MOUs — memoranda of understanding.
 With the dizzying requirements for a federal grant, this breakdown will help you understand what to include in an MOU.

 An MOU is a written agreement between two parties.
 In the case of a federal grant, your MOUs will outline the agreements you have with any outside organizations for services.
-MOUs do not generally involve the exchange of money, nor are they legally binding.
+MOUs do not generally involve the exchange of money.
+They are also not legally binding.

 For example, an MOU might outline an agreement with another nonprofit to partner in the delivery of domestic violence treatment services.
 Or maybe your local United Way has agreed to provide meeting spaces for your health collaborative.
-These agreements should be formalized with an MOU to lend credibility and strengthen your federal grant.
+These agreements should be formalized with an MOU.
+This process lends credibility and strengthens your federal grant.

 Some federal agencies will give you a breakdown of what they hope to see in an MOU.
-In general, you should include the following: a description of the agency you’re partnering with, some background information on the partnership, the specifics of the agreement and services to be provided, and a confirmation of each party’s commitment to the partnership.
+In general, here’s what to include in an MOU: a description of the agency you’re partnering with, some background information on the partnership, the specifics of the agreement and services to be provided, and a confirmation of each party’s commitment to the partnership.

-There are lots of sample MOUs on the internet; here’s our favorite.
+There are lots of sample MOUs on the internet; here’s one of our favorites.